 Expert advice for Midazolam

-- The addiction / habit-forming potential of Midazolam is very high.
+- The addiction / habit-forming potential of this medicine is very high.
 Take it only as per the dose and duration advised by your doctor

-- Avoid consuming alcohol when taking the Midazolam, as it may cause excessive drowsiness and calmness.
+- Avoid consuming alcohol as it may increase dizziness and drowsiness.

 Frequently asked questions for Midazolam

 Midazolam is safe if used at prescribed doses for the prescribed duration as advised by your doctor